Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *a) All testing must be relatively safe in nature, and not cost the lives of Corporation Personnel.*

-*b) All Test Subjects and Security Personnel participating are to be informed of what they are to do prior to the test occuring.*
+*b) All Test Subjects and Security Personnel participating are to be informed of what they are to do prior to the test occurring.*

 *c) All Test Subjects and Security Personnel are not to be subjected to extra steps not related to the test specifically.*

 *d) All tests must seem hypothetically possible in the sense that the testing question does not seem random; An invalid question being if one action causes or is related to a completely different reaction.*

-*e) Any test conducted with the intention of terminating an anomaly requires a majority approval from the Class-X Overwatch and one member from the ID Directorate.*
+*e) Any test conducted with the intention of terminating an anomaly requires majority approval from the Class - X Overwatch and one member from the Innovation Directorate.*

-2) Corporation Personnel ranking Classification - O and above, Regulations Personnel, and Operations Personnel may question any Innovation Personnel in regards to any aspect of their test.
+2) Corporation Personnel ranking Classification - O and above, Regulations Personnel and Operations Personnel may question any Innovation Personnel in regards to any aspect of their test.

 *a) Said Innovation Personnel must answer truthfully to the best of their ability.*